Rename Your File

 Log in with the same credentials you set up on latakoo.com.

 You can shoot video, capture photos or record audio tracks within the app, by clicking on the camera icon.

 Or, you can select library and upload an existing file.
 Select the file, update the tile, select the upload quality and select the destination network.
 Click Send at the top of the app.

-Click Select to select multiple clips, photos or audio files to send to the cloud.
+You can also select multiple clips, photos or audio files to send to the cloud.
 You can choose to send the multiple files as individual files, as a group or as a single Stitched file (for video and audio only).
 If you select Stitch, make sure they are all the same type of file – shot in the same quality and the same orientation (for video).

 The metadata form will load, just like the desktop app.